Bathing at Port de Grenelle opposite Ile aux Cygnes in the 15th arrondissement

 Bathing sites in 2025

-At Bras Marie (Parc des Rives de Seine, right bank), where the city will continue to organize water sports events, as is the case at Paris Plages, and where swimming will be possible.
+At Bras Marie (Parc des Rives de Seine, right bank), where the city will continue to host water sports events, as is the case at Paris Plages, and where swimming will be possible.

 Bras de Grenelle, between the Port de Grenelle and the banks of the Ile aux Cygnes (15th district);